(Knoxville and Nashville)

 - Present documentation of a score of 19 or higher on the ACT Assessment examination

-- Meet minimum score requirements required by the OTA program on all sections of the on the college entrance examination
+- Meet minimum score requirements required by the OTA program (333 score on Verbal & 323 score on Quantitative) on all sections of the on the college entrance examination

 - Present documentation of a 900 combined score or higher on the SAT I examination